jclouds/legacy-jclouds.github.com/documentation/quickstart/rackspace.markdown

 ## <a id="install"></a>Get jclouds

 1. Ensure you are using the [Java Development Kit (JDK) version 6 or later](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-1. In your Terminal or Command Prompt run the following to verify the JDK is installed correctly.
     * `javac -version`
+1. Ensure you are using [Maven version 3 or later](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).
+    * `mvn -version`
 1. Create a directory to try out jclouds.
     * `mkdir jclouds`
-1. Follow the instructions for [Getting the binaries using Apache Ant](/documentation/userguide/installation-guide).
-1. If you know that you are only going to need the latest binaries (JARs) specific to Rackspace and you'd like to avoid downloading unecessary dependencies, read [Getting the Rackspace Binaries](#rax-binaries) below.
+    * `cd jclouds`
+1. Make a local copy of this [pom.xml](https://github.com/jclouds/jclouds-examples/blob/master/rackspace/pom.xml) file in the jclouds directory.
+    * mvn dependency:copy-dependencies "-DoutputDirectory=./lib"
 1. You should now have a directory with the following structure:
     * `jclouds/`
-        * `build.xml`
-        * `maven-ant-tasks.jar`
+        * `pom.xml`
         * `lib/`
             * `*.jar`